bitcoin-s/elements/README.md

 my_node = "Your IP"
 ```

+The first thing you need to do is change the port number on [L9](https://github.com/christewart/elements/blob/sidechain/contrib/fedpeg/constants.py#L9) to the port number you specified above inside of your [src/chainparams.cpp](https://github.com/ElementsProject/elements/blob/alpha/src/chainparamsbase.cpp).
+You do NOT change the `bitcoin_url` port.

-We need to create a unique redeem script and redeem script address for your sidechain.
+We need to create a unique `redeem_script` and `redeem_script_address` for your sidechain.
 To do this, take the public key[s] in `chainparmas.cpp` and use the `createmultisig` RPC, which will return an address and a redeem script.
-Adjust the `constants.py` file with your returned values:
+Adjust [L12-L13](https://github.com/Christewart/elements/blob/sidechain/contrib/fedpeg/constants.py#L12-L13) in `constants.py` with the values given by the following rpc command:
 ```
-alpha-cli -testnet createmultisig sigs_required "[\"public key\", ...]"
+alpha-cli -testnet createmultisig [sigs_required] "[\"public key\", ...]"
 ```

 You can test this by decoding the redeem script (`alpha-cli -testnet decodescript [redeem script]), which will return a JSON object with the public keys, signatures required and P2SH address.

-Open the `.bashrc` file we edited earlier and add this to the bottom:
+Open the `~/.bashrc` file we edited earlier and add this to the bottom:
 ```
 BLOCKSIGNING_PRIV_KEY=[private key generated earlier - associated to the public key in chainparmas.cpp] FUNCTIONARY_PRIV_KEY=[some separate generated private key]